MimiOnuoha/Philosophy-of-Data/week-1/semester-setup.md

 5. It might take a few minutes, but navigate to your site and you should see your brand new post.

 #### Method 2: Use a third party client like [Prose](http://prose.io/)
-Go to [Prose](http://prose.io/), allow access to your Github, and you'll be presented with a clean and easy-to-work-with interface for the site.
-Essentially, you'll be following all the same instructions as for Method 1, but in a much nicer way.
+Go to [Prose](http://prose.io/), allow access to your Github, and you'll be presented with a clean and easy-to-work-with interface.
+Follow all the same instructions as for Method 1, but you'll see that it's much simple and nicer to use.

 See [this video](https://www.youtube.com/watch?v=n1hJomsmk2s) for a quick demonstration.